CatalaLang/catala-language-server/README.md

 All the code contained in this repository is released under the Apache license (version 2) unless another license is explicited for a sub-directory.

+## Release Process

+This extension is automatically published to the VS Code Marketplace when a new GitHub release is created.

+### Creating a New Release

+1. **Update Version in package.json**:

+   - Update the version number in `package.json`
+   - Commit and push this change to the repository

+2. **Create a GitHub Release**:

+   - Go to the repository on GitHub and click on "Releases" in the right sidebar
+   - Click "Draft a new release"
+   - Create a new tag with the SAME version number as in package.json (e.g., `v0.23.0` or just `0.23.0`)
+   - Add a title and release notes
+   - For pre-releases, check the "This is a pre-release" option
+   - For stable releases, leave the pre-release option unchecked
+   - Click "Publish release"

+3. **Automated Process**:
+   The CI/CD workflow automatically:

+   - Verifies the release tag version matches package.json version
+   - Builds and packages the extension
+   - Publishes to VS Code Marketplace
+   - Attaches the VSIX file to the GitHub release

+4. **Verification**:
+   - Check GitHub Actions to monitor the workflow
+   - Verify the extension appears in the VS Code Marketplace
+   - Confirm the VSIX file is attached to the GitHub release